Geography 353 Cartography and Visualization

 - Positive outcome: increased comfort with computers and their quirks

-OWU Computer Cartography and GIS Lab
+OWU Geology & Geography Computer Lab

 - regular hours: 7am-7pm M-F